Wiltshire Regiment: Second Boer War

 After the capture of Bethlehem, the Boer War was moving from its second phase and into the third, guerrilla, phase.
 The 12th Brigade was broken up and its units sent to other commands.
 The 2nd Wilts would join Major-General Paget and the West Riding Regiment in patrolling the areas northeast and northwest of Pretoria.
 After being moved to help block De Wet's attempt to raid the Cape Colony in February 1901, it was assigned to defend the Pretoria-Pietersburg rail line with the 2nd battalion of the Northamptonshire Regiment.

 In addition to protecting the Pretoria-Pietersburg line, the 2nd Wilts also contributed four companies of infantry to Lieutenant-Colonel Grenfell's column.
 Along with the Kitchener Fighting Scouts, 12th Mounted Infantry, and some artillery, left Pietersburg in May 1901.
 Between May and July 1901, the Wiltshires participated in Grenfell's operations, capturing 229 Boer commandos and 18 wagons.

 The combination of the blockhouses, sweeper operations and concentration camps proved to be too much for the Boers.
 In 1902, the war ended as the last of the Boer commandos surrendered and the Treaty of Vereeniging was signed.
 With the war over, the 2nd Wiltshires returned to the England in 1903.

-A 3rd (Militia) battalion was embodied in January 1900 for garrison duty at Saint Helena, where a large contingent of Boer prisoners were sent.
+The 3rd (Royal Wiltshire Militia) Battalion was embodied in January 1900 for garrison duty at Saint Helena, where a large contingent of Boer prisoners were sent.
 Following the end of the war in June 1902, most of the officers and men returned home on the SS Dominion, which arrived in Southampton in September.

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had one Reserve and one Territorial battalion.